jim245/cs386team1/Deliverables/Implementation 1.md

 Internet Research - Websites can provide valuable resources for specific issues. <br>

 ## Deployment
-A simple dummy leaderboard in markdown currently, likely HTML in the future, located [here](https://jim245.github.io/cs386team1/) <br>
+A simple dummy leaderboard in Markdown currently, likely HTML in the future, located [here](https://jim245.github.io/cs386team1/) <br>

 ## Licensing
 We decided on the GNU GPL License v3.0, as the code can be seen and improved on by others, while also retaining basic copyrights.
 While it could theoretically be used commercially, we aren't doing this to make any money in the first place.